-On International Women's Day, we can celebrate both – the achievements of women in our industry and elsewhere, and the progress women and their allies are making toward equality.
-Because only through true diversity and gender parity will we make our ambitions to tackle the energy transition a reality.
+On International Women's Day, we can celebrate the achievements of women and the progress they and their allies are making toward equality.
+Because only through true diversity and gender parity will we make the energy transition a reality.

 It’s been more than 75 years since the United Nations adopted the “Universal Declaration of Human Rights,” which was drafted by a commission chaired by Eleanor Roosevelt.
 One of its greatest successes is that the principles of the document such as the right to speak freely, the right to education, healthcare etc., is widely recognized around the world and has helped countless people gain greater freedom and security.
 However, there is also a bitter truth: While hardly any human right is invoked as often as the declaration’s ban on discrimination – and nearly all conventions include an anti-discrimination clause – people are still discriminated against every day.